-Being mentally well can also help prevent mental illness which can develop in the teen years or younger.
-To read more about mental illness, suicide, and how to cope with the struggles of everyday life, check out the other mental health sections listed along the left side of the page.
+Being mentally well can also help prevent mental illness which can start to show up in the teen years or younger.
+To read more about mental illness, suicide, and how to cope with the struggles of everyday life, check out the other sections below.

 - Different Types of Mental Illness

-- There are lots of different mental illnesses, but we will focus on four of the more common ones that affect youth: anxiety disorders, depression, bipolar disorder, and schizophrenia.
-Keep in mind the info here is on general signs and symptoms and that only a qualified health care provider can diagnose someone.
+- There are lots of different mental illnesses, but we focus mainly on four of the more common ones that affect youth: anxiety disorders, depression, bipolar disorder, and schizophrenia.
+Keep in mind the info here is general signs and symptoms only a qualified health care provider can diagnose someone.
 Remember, all mental illnesses can be treated, and many people can recover!

 These are basic signs and symptoms, for more info on specific mental illnesses check out the mental health websites in the resources section.

 Anxiety disorders are the most common mental illness; about 1 in 10 people have one.
 There are different types of anxiety disorders like obsessive compulsive disorder, social anxiety disorder, phobias, and post-traumatic stress syndrome.
 Sometimes people can get anxiety or panic attacks.
 The symptoms of a panic or anxiety attack can include sweating, headache, nausea, tunnel vision and a racing heart.